openstack/openstack-manuals/doc/common-rst/log_in_dashboard.rst

 * :guilabel:`Compute Services`: View a list of all Compute services.

+* :guilabel:`Block Storage Services`: View a list of all Block Storage services.

-:guilabel:`Network Agents`: View the network agents.
+* :guilabel:`Network Agents`: View the network agents.

-:guilabel:`Default Quotas`: View default quota values.
-Quotas are hard-coded in OpenStack Compute and define the maximum allowable size and number of resources.
+* :guilabel:`Orchestration Services`: View a list of all Orchestration services.

 ------------------------------
 :guilabel:`Identity Panel` tab